BrunaRihl/FineShine-Jewellery/README.md

 * As a user, I can view a comprehensive product details page, including description, price, images, and customer reviews, so that I can make informed purchasing decisions.

-* As a user, I can add products to the shopping cart directly from the product details page for a convenient shopping experience, so that I can proceed to checkout seamlessly.
+* As a user, I can add products to the shopping bag directly from the product details page for a convenient shopping experience, so that I can proceed to checkout seamlessly.

 * As a logged-in user, I can leave my review on products I have purchased, so that I can share my feedback with other users.

 #### EPIC 7: Shopping bag and checkout

-Shopping Bag and Checkout enables users to seamlessly manage their shopping experience from adding items to the cart to completing the checkout process.
+Shopping Bag and Checkout enables users to seamlessly manage their shopping experience from adding items to the bag to completing the checkout process.

 * As a user, I can add products to my shopping bag to keep track of items I intend to purchase and have a preview of how my bag looks on the current page, so that I can easily manage my shopping selections.